KungPhoo/ba67-basic/readme.md

 For the graphics an 40x25 character graphics with 16 colors is set.
 Each character is monochrome or multicolor.
-Characters can be easily generated with the `CHARDEF` command and supports the full unicode range
+Characters can be easily generated with the `CHARDEF` command and supports the full Unicode range
 (uses a map internally).

 For the sound, the ABC music notation is used.
 For sound